Chris-plus-alphanumericgibberish/dnethack/README.md

 - Tweaked skills slightly

-- - Expert gives +5 to- hit and +3 damage (- 2 to hit and +2 damage for twoweapon fighting)
+- - Expert gives +5 to-hit and +3 damage (-2 to hit and +2 damage for twoweapon fighting)

-- - Expert riding gives +2 to- hit and +5 damage
+- - Expert riding gives +2 to-hit and +5 damage

 (...)